 If you want to be more productive (who doesn’t :p) you should definitely check RescueTime.
 It tracks your day in the background and shows which apps you use, which website you visit, and how much time you spend on them.
 It’s a bit scary I know but I think it will be very helpful to see how much time you spend on Twitter instead of working.

 Grammarly is the best proofreading software, and it has a free version.
 If you made lots of grammar or spelling mistakes like me, definitely use this app.
 You can use it on browsers as an extension, Windows Desktop, and Microsoft Office.
 It’s really simple, and it made the writing process much easier.

-Trello is a simple productivity tool which you can manage your projects and casual plans.
-It’s really visual and beneficial app for you and your team with many flexible features like creating cards, boards and listing tasks in terms of monitoring the process.
-Also I’m using Trello to manage my daily plans.
+Trello is a simple productivity tool in which you can manage your projects and casual plans.
+It’s a beneficial app for you and your team with many flexible features like creating cards, boards, and listing tasks in terms of monitoring the process.
+Also, I’m using Trello to manage my daily plans.
 I have a board named Today with two lists: DO and DONE.
 It’s simple, but it really helps to track my day.

 It’s really important to make the game size as small as possible.
 Especially when you are making online games, the games should be loaded fast.
 PNGoo helps you to decrease the size of sprites often as much as 70% without any quality loss.
 I use it for my all exported images.
 If you are making high-resolution sprites and you want sharp images even on big screens, you should definitely use this program.